 What it costs for families on and off the piste in European ski resorts

 Taking the children on a skiing trip in Europe will make a big difference to the holiday budget so do your homework before booking to find which resorts will give you the best value.
-The cheapest options this year are Italy and Eastern Europe, according to the Post Office Family Ski Resort Report.
+The cheapest options this year are in Bulgaria and a range of Italian ski resorts, according to research conducted for the annual Post Office Travel Money Family Ski Resort Report.

 Key findings include: